 The credit load for full-time students is usually from 12 to 18 credits per semester.
-Students who wish to register for more than 18 credits must discuss their plans with a counselor or advisor, and acquire approval in writing from the chief academic officer.
+Students who wish to register for more than 18 credits must discuss their plans with a counselor or advisor and acquire approval in writing from the vice president of academic affairs.
 Summer Session full-time credit load is 12 or more credits.